fenago/learn-java-12-programming/lab_guide/Lab_8.md

 Threads and any objects for that matter also can *talk to each other* using the methods [wait()], [notify()], and [notifyAll()] of the [java.lang.Object] base class.
-But this aspect of threads\' behavior is outside the scope of this book.
+But this aspect of threads\' behavior is outside the scope of this course.

 Using pool of threads
 ========================================